-Issued in July 2025 by Royal London Asset Management Limited, 80 Fenchurch Street, London EC3M 4BY.
+Issued in July 2025 by Royal London Asset Management Limited.
+80 Fenchurch Street.
+London EC3M 4BY.
 Authorised and regulated by the Financial Conduct Authority, firm reference number 141665.
 A subsidiary of The Royal London Mutual Insurance Society Limited.

-The Fund is a sub-fund of Royal London Multi-Asset Funds ICVC, an open-ended investment company with variable capital with segregated liability between sub-funds, incorporated in England and Wales under registered number IC001058.
+The Fund is a sub-fund of Royal London Asset Management Funds plc, an open-ended investment company with variable capital (ICVC), with segregated liability between sub-funds.